LaurentMazare/tch-rs/examples/jit-train/README.md

 There are various ways to create the Torch Script as detailed in the original [tutorial](https://pytorch.org/tutorials/advanced/cpp_export.html).

-Here we will use tracing.
+Here we will use scripting.
 The following Python script runs the defined model on some random image and creates the Torch Script file based on this evaluation.